fluidex/fluidex.github.io/content/posts/fluidex-architecture/index.en.md

 ### CQRS and Global Message Bus

 The status update of a rollup system requires extremely strict consistency and accuracy – not even a slightest error is allowed.
 All status update operations should be traceable and recorded.
-To provide such reliable status updates, we adopt the CQRS design pattern.
-All writes to the global state are synchronized by a message queue.
-Specifically, we use Kafka as the global message bus.
-The rollup system uses the message queue as the ground truth, receives notifications for status updates from the message queue, and update the global Merkle tree correspondingly.
+To provide such reliable status updates, we adopt the [CQRS](https://docs.microsoft.com/en-us/azure/architecture/patterns/cqrs) design pattern. **All writes to the global state are synchronized by a message queue.** Specifically, we use Kafka as the global message bus.
+The rollup system uses the message queue for the ground truth, receives notifications for status updates from the message queue, and update the global Merkle tree accordingly.

 ### Memory-centric Data Maintenance